Ghoshlab/marr/README.md

 ### Method

-The `marr` paper published in *Journal of American statistical Association*:
+The `marr` paper published in *Journal of American Statistical Association*:

 > Philtron, Daisy, et al. “Maximum Rank Reproducibility: A Nonparametric